-As we show later, each of these misrepresentation occurs frequently in the case of misinformation publishers.

 \para{Dark pooling.} {\em Pooling} is a common strategy to share resources in online advertising.
 Consider, for example, the case where two or more publishers are owned by the same parent organization.
 In such scenarios, the ability to share advertising infrastructure and AdX accounts allows for more efficient operation and management.
-One way to identify the occurrence of pooling is by noting a single AdX-issued `publisher ID' shared by multiple publisher websites. {\em Dark pools} are pools in which publisher IDs are shared by organizationally-unrelated publishers (possibly of differing reputation).
+One way to identify the occurrence of pooling is by noting a single AdX-issued `seller ID' shared by multiple publisher websites. {\em Dark pools} are pools in which seller IDs are shared by organizationally-unrelated publishers (possibly of differing reputation).
 Note that ``dark pooling'' is a term of art that is commonly used in industry.
-While pooling is not itself a ``dark'' practice, pooling publisher IDs of unrelated publishers is considered a ``dark'' practice because it deceives potential buyers about the actual source of the ad inventory~\cite{DeepSeeDarkPoolSalesHouse, AdweekDarkPoolSalesHouse}.
+While pooling is not itself a ``dark'' practice, pooling seller IDs of unrelated publishers is considered a ``dark'' practice because it deceives potential buyers about the actual source of the ad inventory~\cite{DeepSeeDarkPoolSalesHouse, AdweekDarkPoolSalesHouse}.

-The publisher/seller ID defined in \ads and \sellers standards is also defined in the RTB protocol~\cite{GoogleOpenRTB, VungleOpenRTB}.
-Note that the payment after successful completion of an RTB auction is made to the publisher (i.e., the seller) associated with the publisher ID~\cite{DoubleClickPublishers}.
-Hence, it should be noted that simply using another domain's publisher ID in ad requests from a domain will result in any ad-related payments being made to the owner of the publisher ID.
-Therefore, for revenue sharing, the creation of these pools need to be facilitated either through intermediaries (e.g., SSPs) or by direct collaboration between publishers.
+The seller ID defined in \ads and \sellers standards is also defined in the RTB protocol~\cite{GoogleOpenRTB, VungleOpenRTB}.
+Note that the payment after successful completion of an RTB auction is made to the publisher (i.e., the seller) associated with the seller ID~\cite{DoubleClickPublishers}.
+Hence, it should be noted that simply using another domain's seller ID in ad requests from a website will result in any ad-related payments being made to the owner of the seller ID.
+Therefore, for revenue sharing, the creation of these pools needs to be facilitated either through intermediaries (e.g., SSPs) or by collaboration between publishers.